-The English Island (also referred to as TEI) Group Registration
+The English Island (also referred to as TEI) F-1 Visa Student Group Registration

-In order to enroll in our 18-hour per week international student program, 12-hour per week program, and 3/6 hour per week specialty classes a student must be age 18 or older, preferably with a high school diploma for his/her country.
-Students must be semi-literate in their own languages and have the financial capability to undertake our program.
+In order to enroll in our 18-hour per week international student program, a student must be age 18 or older, preferably with a high school diploma for his/her country.
+Students must be literate in their own languages and have the financial capability to undertake our program.
 Students who do not meet some of these qualifications (particularly the literacy qualifications) and live in-country may be enrolled in private lessons in order to work up to the level where he/she may apply for entrance to our group-class program.
-Corporate lessons are offered to in-country students only.
 Private lesson packages are available to in-country students and in some cases, to out-of-country students in the US on a tourist visa.
 F1-Visa students who enroll with TEI agree to study a minimum of three (3), 6-week courses before discontinuing their studies with TEI for any reason; this includes transfers to other schools.

 The English Island Tuition and Fees